-Data was collected through an annual statewide customer satisfaction telephone survey.
-The survey included interviews with 3,500 Missouri adults with an overall margin of error of +/- three percent.
+Data was collected through an annual statewide customer satisfaction telephone survey, which is conducted and reported in July.
+The survey included interviews with 3,500 Missouri adults with an overall margin of error of +/-3 percent.

 For the 2006 survey, over 69 percent of the survey participants sampled stated they are strongly satisfied or somewhat satisfied with transportation options in Missouri.
 Conversely, 24 percent of the sample is somewhat dissatisfied or strongly dissatisfied with the transportation options available.
 The remaining seven percent sampled were unsure about transportation options.
-When compared to the 2005 data provided from the statewide customer survey, 67 percent of the sample was somewhat satisfied or strongly dissatisfied with transportation options while 28 percent responded as somewhat dissatisfied or strongly dissatisfied, and five percent were unsure with the options available to those who do not or cannot drive.
-The desired trend has increased by two percent from the 2005 survey.
+When compared to the 2005 data provided from the statewide customer survey, 67 percent of the sample was somewhat satisfied or was strongly satisfied with transportation options, while 28 percent responded as somewhat dissatisfied or strongly dissatisfied, and five percent were unsure with the options available to those who do not or cannot drive.
+The desired trend has increased by 2 percent from the 2005 survey.

 MoDOT continues to work at improving service and awareness of transportation options with the 8.2-mile expansion of MetroLink in the St. Louis area.
-A feasibility study of running an Amtrak train from St. Louis to Springfield will be completed in February 2007.
-The port authority needs assessment was completed in March 2006, and this data will be used to promote the use of waterways and seek an increase in funding for the next legislative session beginning in January 2007.
+MetroLink has seen additional growth in 2006, with the expansion of the 8.2 miles in St. Louis.
+MoDOT has completed a detailed survey of all the crossings from St. Louis to Springfield to aid in the feasibility of running an Amtrak train from St. Louis to Springfield.
+Data from the port authority needs assessment completed in March 2006 is being be used to promote the use of waterways and seek an increase in funding for Missouri's current legislative session.